qualiu/vscode-msr/README.md

 #### Run use-this-alias for Restored Terminals

 Type `use-this-alias` when you saw `"History restored"` in terminal (except `MSR-RUN-CMD`) - due to vscode doesn't support auto restoring environment variables.

+- Or change Regex value of settings: `msr.autoRestoreEnvAliasTerminalNameRegex` to disable/enable auto running `use-this-alias` + `postInitTerminalCommandLine` for restored terminals.

 #### Supported 4 Terminal Types on Windows